Author Guideliness

 13. Conclusion

 It contains a conclusion and suggestions.
 The conclusion briefly illustrates the results that address the hypotheses and/or research purposes or findings.
-It is the summary of the research and discussion, relevant to the findings, presented descriptively, not numerically.
-Suggestion provides things expected to be conducted related to further ideas the research has proposed.
+It is a summary of the research and discussion, relevant to the findings, presented descriptively rather than numerically.
+The suggestion provides activities that are expected to be conducted in relation to the further ideas the research has proposed.